sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The same behaviour is present when a file is removed.

-For transfers of type `other than` `Local filesystem only`, folder events and file removed event are ignored, and no informational event is emitted.
+For transfers of type `other than` `Local filesystem only`, folder events and file removed events are ignored, and no informational event is emitted.

 Source events are observed **only inside the configured path**, and the server will ignore events outside the configured path.